-Challenge: Various initiatives have already provided useful tools and methods to assess the added value of health interventions, however emerging and converging technologies pose additional methodological challenges, partly because technology categories converge in ways that alter the delivery of health care.
-In addition, a more integrated and people-centred approach would require assessment of contributions from individual technologies into the combined effect of the various health interventions delivered throughout the health care continuum.
-This raises methodological challenges such as (but not limited to) the development and consistent use of outcomes measures relevant to patients.
-In addition, implementation of technological innovations in health care systems should ensure that innovation responds to people and health care system needs.
-Furthermore, effective, and cost-effective implementation may require the development of appropriate ancillary services and tools adapted to specific settings.
+Although various initiatives23 have already provided useful tools and methods to assess the added value of health interventions, emerging and converging technologies24 pose additional methodological challenges, partly due to the fact that technology categories converge in ways that alter the delivery of health care25.
+Besides, a more integrated and people-centred approach would require assessing the contribution of individual technologies to the combined effect of the various health interventions delivered throughout the health care continuum.
+This raises methodological challenges such as (but not limited to) the development and consistent use of outcomes measures that matter to patients.
+In addition, implementation of technological innovations in health care systems should ensure that innovation responds to people's and health care systems' needs.
+Furthermore, effective and cost-effective implementation might require the development of appropriate ancillary services and tools adapted to specific settings.